-Bail is where a defendant is released from custody pending the outcome of their court proceedings.
+Bail is where a person who has been arrested and taken into custody is released pending the outcome of their case.

 Applying for bail is an extremely important task because criminal prosecutions can often take several months or even years to finalise – time during which a person should not be allowed to languish behind bars.